istSOS/station_configurator/README.md

 1. istSOS installed locally (www.istsos.org)
 2. Python 3
 3. Python 3 pip
+4. Supported instruments:
-4. Supported only Ponsel instruments with ModBus 485 communication protocol
+    - Ponsel instruments with ModBus 485 communication protocol
+    - Lufft compact weather station WS-501 with ModBus 485 communication protocol
+    - Unilux by Chelsea Technologies with RS232 communication protocol
+    - Trilux by Chelsea Technologies with RS232 communication protocol
 5. Raspberry pi or other Linux device with a ModBus compatible port

 # How to use